telerik/kendo-ui-core/docs/web/menu/overview.md

         </div>
     </li>

-## Customize Menu Animations
+## Menu Animations

-By default, the Menu uses a slide animation to expand sub-items on mouse hover event.
-Animations can be changed using configuration properties, along with the animation style and delay.
-Menu items can also be configured to open on click instead of on hover.
+By default, the Menu uses a slide animation to expand sub-items on a mouse hover event.
+Animations, along with the animation style and delay, can be customized by using configuration properties.
+You can also configure Menu items to open on click instead of on hover.

-### Change Menu animation and open behavior
+The example below demonstrates how to change Menu animation and open behavior.

+###### Example

     <ul id="menu"></ul>

     <script>